Bridges – City of Asylum Pittsburgh Creative Summit

 Tour the Malta Foundation’s International Art Collection

-After the conversation on the power of public art and viewing of the artwork, you are welcome to take an optional tour of the Malta Foundation’s extraordinary private collection of international artwork.
+After the conversation on the power of public art and viewing of the artwork, you are invited to join one of three guided tours of the Malta Foundation’s extraordinary private collection of international artwork.
+Tours are limited to 20 people each and will be an hour long, beginning at 11, 12:30, and 2 PM.

 2:00 – 5:00 PM